vmware-tanzu/tanzu-dev-portal/content/learningpaths/swift-monolith-modernization/09-develop-iteratively-tested-and-working-code.md

 }
 ````

-This is the completion of the first iteration.
-Source code of all the above can be found at GitHub: https://github.com/vmware-jaret/app-architecture-sample-restaurant/
+This concludes the first iteration.
+The source code of all the above can be found in [this GitHub project](https://github.com/vmware-jaret/app-architecture-sample-restaurant/).

 ## Deployment